RoBOPPics/BB/_pages/app-man-community.md

 ## Community

-The Community provides a place for users of the App to post their stories about their training experience into the community feed.
+The Community provides a place for users of the App to post their stories about their training experiences using the BallBOPPer into the community feed.

-Your Stories can also contain photos and videos.
+You tap the title of your story at the top.
+Press enter.
+And you will be presented with the Story Entry form.

+The form allows you to also add photos and videos of your training sessions.

 All Stories are reviewed before they will appear in the feed to others.
 Only positive information will be approved.